 A key difference with the theory that nature targets a stable population and thus humanity will remain at ‘peak child’, is that if nature targets instead an ‘optimal’, or sustainable population, then birth-rates may continue to fall, and stabilises for some time at level that results in a population correction.

 There is a lot to explore before declaring everything adds up.
-How the signals could work in society?
+How could the signals work in society?
 Wouldn’t it be logical if people are responding to environment for people in crowded areas to have less children?
-So many questions that a dedicated exploration make sense.
+So many questions that require a dedicated exploration.

-But, it does seem that the fall in birth-rates compensating for the previous fall in child mortality, has better explanations than just coincidence.
+It does seem that the fall in birth-rates compensating for the previous fall in child mortality, provides a better explanation than just coincidence or intervention.

 Conclusion: The Paradox, and ‘Optimum Population’.